Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 • Within a reasonable timeline.
 Two to three weeks end to end, including the scab and post-healing redness, is the bar.

-• Without you having to repeat it on a frequent cadence forever.
-SH can recur, but a single treatment per lesion should genuinely remove that specific bump.
+• Without repeating it forever.
+SH can recur at new sites, but a single treatment per lesion should genuinely remove that specific bump.

 Sebaceous hyperplasia does not fade with a cream.
 Either you reach the gland or you do not.
 Everything else is the method falling short.